-Students in the school’s youth group will monitor the new facilities and notify the director when repairs are needed or they are out of soap for handwashing.
+Students in the school’s youth group will monitor the new facilities and notify the director when repairs are needed or if they are out of soap for handwashing.
 The school director has committed to repairing or making necessary adjustments within a month of receiving notice.
-The PCV will monitor behavior change in the school such as students washing their hands appropriately and disposing of trash in bins and recycling.
+The PCV will monitor behavior changes in the school such as students washing their hands appropriately and disposing of trash in bins and recycling.
 The PCV will also provide additional education or reminders as needed.

 The community organization involved with this project is the Meanchey Middle School Teachers.
 The project is part of Water Charity’s ongoing Let Girls Learn Initiative – Worldwide.

-This project will ensure girls access to clean bathrooms and therefore lower the amount of dropouts among girls.
+This project will ensure girls’ access to clean bathrooms and therefore lower the number of dropouts among girls.
 Sustainable improvements in hygiene behavior patterns require more than education activities and, at the same time, facilities are not sufficient on their own to improve health.
 A holistic approach that combines the promotion of behavior change and the provision of facilities will lead to a sustainable outcome for the school.

 Building the capacity of the middle school staff will be an integral part of the sustainability of managing and sustaining hygiene, water and sanitation programs for long-term success.
 The Peace Corps volunteer will work with the school to enable the school environment as well as promote community-based management to ensure the effectiveness and sustainability of all water, sanitation and hygiene efforts.